saltstack-formulas/opensds-formula/README.rst

 The ``site.j2`` and ``pillar.example`` files contain required pillars!

-You MUST review and update ``site.j2`` parameters to reflect site requirements and subnetworks.
+You may review and cautiously update ``site.j2`` to reflect site requirements and preferences.

 Prerequisite
 ==============